Dazaifu shrine - Fukuoka Travel Guide

 Kushida shrine in Hakata, Fukuoka city, Japan photo by Ponrafon via Wikipedia CC

-See various festival floats and pray for eternal youth at this shrine in Fukuoka called Kushida shrine.
-If you to take a quick break from your itinerary, pay your respects in this shrine, located 8 minutes away from Canal City.
+See various festival floats and pray for eternal youth at Kushida Shrine in Fukuoka.
+If you want to take a quick break from your itinerary, pay your respects at this shrine, located 8 minutes away from Canal City.

 Also Read: Best Things to do in Fukuoka